xajler/instantcoach-api/README.md

 > Note:
 >
 > I will try to change this token when is expired, currently set to be valid for a week.
-> If not either comment in Api.BaseController Autorize attribute, or create you own [auth0 account](https://auth0.com) create API and change Env var `JWT_AUTHORITY` in EnvVar.sh.
+> If not either comment in Api.BaseController Autorize attribute, or create you own [auth0 account](https://auth0.com) create API and change Env var `JWT_AUTHORITY` in env-var.sh.

 ### Postman

 Run all API calls through Postman.

-Import postman collection `InstantCoach API.postman_collection.json` from `postman` folder.
+Import postman collection `InstantCoach API.postman_collection.json` from `_postman` folder.

 >Note:
 >